induktio/thinker/Details.md

 It should be possible to run both Thinker and [PRACX](https://github.com/DrazharLn/pracx) graphics enhancement patch at the same time.
 For easiest installation, download [version 1.11 or later](https://github.com/DrazharLn/pracx/releases/).
 However this combination of patches will not receive as much testing as the normal configuration, so some issues might occur.

-If any issues are encountered, first check if they occur with the vanilla game and/or Thinker without additional mods.
+If any issues are encountered, first check if they occur with the original game and/or Thinker without additional mods.
 Also some optional features provided by Thinker will be disabled while running PRACX because they would patch conflicting areas of the game binary.
 These disabled feature include:

 * Video mode and window size config options.
 * Smooth scrolling config option.